 A guide to service charges, administration charges, ground rent, recognised tenants associations and forfeiture.
+For a brief summary see the Service charges fact sheet.
 There are additional advice guides on Section 20 Consultation for Private Landlords, Resident Management Companies and their Agents and Section 20 Consultation for Council and other public sector landlords.

 This leaflet is not meant to describe or give a full interpretation of the law; only the courts can do that.
 Nor does it cover every case.
 If you are in any doubt about your rights and duties, then you can contact us for further advice, or you many need to consult a specialist solicitor in private practice.
 Depending on your circumstances, it may be possible to access more detailed advice and representation through the Bar Pro Bono Unit.